-- The projected 10-year final harvest for mixed upland deciduous stands is 115 acres; and - The projected 10-year partial harvest or thinning of stands with high basal area is 195 acres.
+- The projected 10-year final harvest for mixed upland deciduous stands is 115 acres; and - The projected 10-year partial harvest, or thinning, of stands with high BA is 195 acres.

-- Balance the age-class structure of available mixed upland deciduous stands producing a regulated harvest of approximately 113 acres to be final harvested per decade; and - Prior to final harvest at rotation age and dependent upon species composition, periodically thin stands with high basal area.
+- Balance the age-class structure of available mixed upland deciduous stands producing a regulated harvest of approximately 113 acres to be final harvested per decade; and - Prior to final harvest at rotation age and dependent upon species composition, periodically thin stands with high BA.